therealsphinx/support.balsamiq.com/content/mybalsamiq/classroom.md

 * * *

-## Making student projects private
+## Making Student Projects Private

 If you'd like to set your myBalsamiq site up so that your students are not be able to view the work of other students, please do the following: